-Information so received is in addition to and not in lieu of services required to be performed by ASM and investment advisory fees are not reduced as a consequence of the receipt of such supplemental research information.
-Because commission rates in the United States are negotiable, ASM's and ASC's selection of broker dealers on the basis of considerations which are not limited to applicable commission rates may at times result in a client being charged higher transaction costs than it would otherwise obtain.
-Nonetheless, ASM's decision on which broker dealer to utilize will be fully driven by a concerted effort to seek best execution.
-Research services received from broker dealers are supplemental to ASM's own research effort and, when utilized, are subject to internal analysis before being incorporated by ASM into its investment process.
+Research and brokerage services obtained using soft dollar credits are in addition to and not in lieu of services required to be performed by ASC and investment advisory fees are not reduced as a consequence of the receipt of such research and brokerage services.
+Because commission rates in the United States are negotiable, ASC's selection of broker-dealers on the basis of considerations which are not limited to applicable commission rates will at times result in a client being charged higher transaction costs than it would otherwise obtain.
+Nonetheless, ASC's decision on which broker-dealer to utilize will be fully driven by a concerted effort to seek best execution.
+Research services received from broker-dealers are supplemental to ASC's own research effort and, when utilized, are subject to internal analysis before being incorporated by ASC into its investment process.

-Certain broker dealers who provide quality brokerage and execution services also furnish research services to ASM.
-In selecting a broker dealer, ASM and ASC may consider, among other things, the broker dealer's best execution capabilities, reputation, and access to the markets for the securities being traded.
-ASM and
+Certain broker-dealers who provide quality brokerage and execution services also furnish research services to ASC.
+In selecting a broker-dealer, ASC may consider, among other things, the broker- dealer's best execution capabilities, reputation, and access to the markets for the securities being traded.
+ASC will seek competitive commissions for transactions for advisory client's accounts.
 ASC may have an incentive to select or recommend a broker-dealer based on its interest in receiving research or other products or services, rather than on its clients' interest in receiving most favorable execution.
-ASM and ASC will generally seek competitive commissions for transactions for advisory client's accounts.
-Consistent with obtaining best execution, transactions for advisory clients may be directed to brokers in return for research services furnished by them to ASM.
-Such research will be used to service all of ASM's advisory clients, but brokerage commissions paid may be used to pay for research that is not used in managing a specific account.
-Conversely, some clients opt out of using their commissions to pay soft dollar research but they may benefit from the research paid by other clients.
-Therefore, research may not necessarily benefit all accounts paying commissions to such brokers.
-Accordingly, ASM cannot readily determine the extent to which commission rates charged by broker-dealers reflect the value of their research services.
-ASM generally assesses the reasonableness of commissions in light of the total brokerage and research services provided by each particular broker dealer.
-ASM receives a wide range of services from broker dealers.
-These services include: information on the economy, industries, groups of securities, individual companies, statistical analysis, performance analysis, and analysis of corporate responsibility issues.
+Consistent with obtaining best execution, transactions for advisory clients may be directed to brokers in return for research services furnished by them to ASC.
+ASC generally assesses the reasonableness of commissions in light of the total brokerage and research services provided by each particular broker-dealer.
+ASC receives a wide range of services from broker-dealers.
+These services include information on the economy, industries, groups of securities, individual companies, statistical analysis, performance analysis, and analysis of corporate responsibility issues.
 Research services are received primarily in the form of written reports, computer generated services, and personal meetings with security analysts.
 In addition, such services may be provided in the form of meetings arranged with corporate and industry spokespersons, economists, academics and government representatives.
-In some cases, research services are generated by third parties but are provided to ASM by or through broker-dealers.
+In some cases, research services are generated by third parties but are provided to ASC by or through broker-dealers.